hanksudo/currency/README.md

 go get -u github.com/hanksudo/bot-currency
 ```

-* I develop on Mac and deploy this process on Ubuntu 12.04, you can use [rvm](https://github.com/moovweb/gvm) easily manage Go versions.
+- I develop on Mac and deploy this process on Ubuntu 12.04, you can use [gvm](https://github.com/moovweb/gvm) easily manage Go versions.

+## Cronjobs

-### Cronjob - backup CSV to dropbox
+### Backup CSVs to Dropbox

 ```bash
 # Every three hour on weekday
 0 */3 * * 1,2,3,4,5 /usr/bin/python $GOPATH/src/github.com/hanksudo/bot-currency/scripts/backup_to_dropbox.py
 ```

-### CronJob - fetch new currency data
+### Fetch new currency data

 ```bash
 # Every one hour on weekday